-Reports on the Supplementary Information Required Under Bangko Sentral ng Pilipinas (BSP) Circular No. 1074 and Revenue Regulations 15-2010
+Reports on the Supplementary Information Required Under Section 1074 of the Manual of Regulations for Banks (MORB) and Revenue Regulations 15-2010

 Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplementary information required under BSP Circular No. 1074 in Notes 9, 17 and 22 and Revenue Regulations 15-2010 in Note 25 to the financial statements is presented for purposes of filing with the BSP and Bureau of Internal Revenue, respectively, and is not a required part of the basic financial statements.
+The supplementary information required under BSP Circular No. 1074 in Note 25 and Revenue Regulations 15-2010 in Note 26 to the financial statements is presented for purposes of filing with the BSP and Bureau of Internal Revenue, respectively, and is not a required part of the basic financial statements.
 Such information is the responsibility of the management of CARD Bank, Inc (A Microfinance-Oriented Rural Bank).
 The information has been subjected to the auditing procedures applied in our audit of the basic financial statements.
 In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.